 4. Writing sample (an academic essay you have authored, of a minimum 2,500 and maximum 5,000 words)

 Editorial reviews for the Undercurrent are completed using a Microsoft Word form, which allows the editor to highlight the numbers and fill in form fields, as appropriate.
 After reading the sample manuscript, provide a complete evaluation and comments (to both the prospective author and Editor-in-Chief) on the editorial review form.
 Save the completed form and include it with your application.
 Candidates should be familiar with the mandate of Undercurrent before executing a manuscript review.
 As the journal is dedicated to providing a non-partisan, supportive, yet critical and competitive forum, the editors view the peer review process as one that can be – and indeed should be – both positive and productive.
 Our outcomes, therefore, are geared toward helping student authors strengthen their work and gain practical knowledge about writing for an academic publication.
 With each review, our editors endeavour to provide constructive feedback in the form of useful suggestions and notes.
 To view examples of the kinds of manuscripts selected for publication in the Undercurrent, refer to the latest issue of the journal.

 Each Faculty Editorial Advisor (FEA) is asked to review 3-5 essays submitted by IDS undergraduate students from across Canada, annually.
 The FEA is asked to provide his/her recommendation in terms of the manuscript’s suitability for publication, as well as advice for revision.
 Faculty Editorial Advisers are an invaluable part of the review process, and we greatly appreciate their support.

-For more information, or to express interest in becoming a Faculty Editorial Advisor, please contact the Editor-in-Chief of the Undercurrent, Christie McLeod, at firstname.lastname@example.org.
+For more information, or to express interest in becoming a Faculty Editorial Advisor, please contact the Editor-in-Chief of the Undercurrent, Andrew Hay, at firstname.lastname@example.org.